TheTallestJJ/wedding-site-canada/content/english/information.md

 <h1>Wedding Gifts</h1>

-Your presence at our wedding is all that we wish for, however, if you want to give a gift, we will be grateful for a cash donation towards our honeymoon and a new home.
+Your presence at our wedding is all that we wish for, however, if you want to give a gift, we will be grateful for a cash donation towards our honeymoon.

 <h1>Ceremony</h1>